-The PA DOH asks providers to have a high index of suspicion for pertussis in patients who present with the following:
+DOH asks providers to have a high index of suspicion for pertussis, regardless of vaccination status, in patients who present with the following:

-- Cough lasting more than two weeks, especially if they also have at least one of the following symptoms:
+- Cough lasting longer than two weeks, especially if they also have at least one of the following symptoms:

 - Paroxysms of cough

 - Inspiratory whoop

 - Post-tussive vomiting

-- o Apnea
+- Apnea

 - Providers should be suspicious of pertussis in a patient with prolonged cough even if the patient is fully vaccinated against pertussis.

+- If there is a known exposure to a case of pertussis.

-In people who meet certain high-risk conditions, PA DOH recommends initiating treatment for pertussis prior to getting test results back.
-People diagnosed with pertussis should isolate at home until 5 full days of antibiotics have been completed.
-Household contacts and other high-risk contacts should also receive post exposure prophylaxis promptly from their own primary care provider.
+DOH recommends initiating treatment for pertussis prior to getting test results back for patients in which there is a high index of suspicion for pertussis and in those patients with certain high-risk conditions.
+Patients diagnosed with pertussis should isolate at home until 5 full days of antibiotics have been completed.
+Household contacts and other high-risk contacts of patients diagnosed with pertussis should also receive post exposure prophylaxis promptly from their own primary care provider.